nianswe/photoblog/README.md

 # Future Features

-* Public blog page for guests and non authenticated visitors, content published based on status SHARED on blog posts, witch is not activ now.
+* Public blog page for guests and non authenticated visitors, content published based on status SHARED on blog posts, which is not active now.
 * Comment function on blog posts and on specific images/photos, where logged in users can comment and give feedback.
 * Create a user profile where the logged in user can view and edit own posts.
-* Add Crispy-forms to make it possible to write more stilish blog posts.
+* Add Crispy-forms to make it possible to write more styish blog posts.
 * Event function where users can group blogposts and images together and publish in own views of the event and add description about the event.
 * Add geotag function with GPS coordinate information and pin location of location on a map on the photo view page.
 * Change password and Reset password via email function.